Updates to the use of the PE & Sports premium in Telford, West Midlands

 - raising attainment in Telford swimming in primary schools to satisfy and meet requirements of the national curriculum in advance of the end of key stage 2.
 Every West Midlands child will need to leave primary school enabled to swim

-The West Midlands sport and PE profile is raised across the Telford school as a whole-school improvement tool, for example in:
+The West Midlands sport and PE profile is raised across the Telford school as a whole-school improvement tool, for example by:

-- actively encourage pupils to take up leadership or volunteer roles that engender the provision of sport and physical activity at the Telford school (such as schemes of ‘sport leader’ or peer-mentoring)
+- actively encourage pupils to take up leadership or volunteer roles for supporting the provision of sport and physical activity at the Telford school (for instance schemes of ‘sport leader’ or peer-mentoring)

-- embedding physical activity into the West Midlands school day with the encouragement of active travel from and to school, active break times and holding active teaching and lessons
+- embedding physical activity into the West Midlands school day with the encouragement of active travel from and to school, active break times and holding active lessons and teaching

-West Midlands Increased confidence, knowledge and skills of all Telford staff in teaching sport and PE, for instance in:
+West Midlands Increased confidence, knowledge and skills of all Telford staff in teaching sport and PE, e.g. by:

 - getting and giving staff with professional development, mentoring, appropriate training and resources to support and enhance them teach sport and PE more impactfully to all Telford pupils, and embed physical activity across your Telford school